-He's chiefly known for a string of big '80s hits, but Robert Palmer's music was always about more than the grinding riffs and thunderous beats of ‘Addicted to Love’ and ‘Simply Irresistible.’
+He's chiefly known for a string of big '80s hits, but Robert Palmer's music was always about more than the grinding riffs and thunderous beats of "Addicted to Love" and "Simply Irresistible."

-Sadly, although Palmer's career was certainly prolific – he recorded 14 studio albums – and highlighted with periods of commercial and critical success, it was over far too soon.
-On Sept.
-26, 2003, Palmer suffered a fatal heart attack at the age of 54, bringing a sudden end to nearly four decades of brilliantly eclectic musical adventures.
+Sadly, Palmer's career was certainly prolific – he recorded 14 studio albums – and highlighted by periods of commercial and critical success, but it was over far too soon.
+Palmer suffered a fatal heart attack on Sept.
+26, 2003, at the age of 54, bringing a sudden end to nearly four decades of brilliantly eclectic musical adventures.

-'What's It Take?'
+'What's It Take?'From: 'Secrets' (1979)

 Musically speaking, Palmer was always far too restless to pin down, but his lyrics were largely preoccupied with one thing: women, and how they get along (or don't) with men.
 This 1979 track is a fine early example of his knack for painting scenes of dark domestic discord with sunny arrangements and a bemused perspective, a recurring theme on our list of the Top 10 Robert Palmer Songs.

 'Looking for Clues'From: 'Clues' (1980)

 Palmer spent much of the '70s working in an R&B-infused rock vein with backing from Allen Toussaint and members of Little Feat, but like every other genre he'd explore throughout his career, it was a detour, not a destination.
 At the turn of the '80s, he switched things up, taking more of a synth-assisted approach with an assist from New Wave star Gary Numan.
-But as he demonstrated with 'Clues' -- the video for which aired during MTV's first day of programming -- Palmer remained thematically focused on telling stories about men haplessly outmatched in the battle of the sexes.
+But as he demonstrated with 'Clues' – the video for which aired during MTV's first day of programming – Palmer remained thematically focused on telling stories about men haplessly outmatched in the battle of the sexes.

 'Work to Make It Work'From: 'Pressure Drop' (1975)

-Palmer felt compelled to revisit this song in 1999 for his 'Rhythm & Blues' LP, but he didn't need to -- he got it right the first time around, on 1975's reggae-infused 'Pressure Drop' album.
+Palmer felt compelled to revisit this song in 1999 for his Rhythm & Blues LP, but he didn't need to: He got it right the first time around, on 1975's reggae-infused Pressure Drop album.

-Palmer's commercial stock fell quickly after his '80s peak, and he recorded sporadically after the muted reception that greeted his 1994 'Honey' LP, but as this highlight from his career-closing 2003 'Drive' set proved, he retained his creative vigor.
+Palmer's commercial stock fell quickly after his '80s peak, and he recorded sporadically after the muted reception that greeted his 1994 Honey LP, but as this highlight from his career-closing 2003 Drive set proved, he retained his creative vigor.
 Constructed from a slinking, sideways guitar riff, cacophonous homemade percussion, and tightly stacked background vocals, it added a dash of exotic color to a largely blues-dominated record.

-After he really hit the big time with the smash 'Riptide' single 'Addicted to Love' in 1985, Palmer must have endured at least a little record company pressure to play it safe -- and to an extent he did, recording the similar-sounding 'Simply Irresistible' and filming a nearly identical video to lead off the follow-up LP, 'Heavy Nova.'
-He still made plenty of room for left-field choices, though -- like this hard-driving mashup of metal riffs and global rhythms.
+After he really hit the big time with the smash Riptide single 'Addicted to Love' in 1985, Palmer must have endured at least a little record company pressure to play it safe.
+To an extent he did, recording the similar-sounding Simply Irresistible and filming a nearly identical video to lead off the follow-up LP, Heavy Nova.
+But he still made plenty of room for left-field choices – like this hard-driving mashup of metal riffs and global rhythms.

 This list of the Top 10 Robert Palmer Songs deliberately focuses on songs he wrote or co-wrote, but he was also an extremely gifted interpreter with impeccable taste in cover material.
 Early in his career, he displayed a deep affection for the music of Little Feat, working with members of the band backing him during the sessions for a string of solo records, and he covered a number of their songs throughout his discography.
-It's hard to pick a favorite, but the best of the bunch might be his authoritative take on 'Spanish Moon,' originally released on the Feat's 1974 album 'Feats Don't Fail Me Now.'
+It's hard to pick a favorite, but the best of the bunch might be his authoritative take on "Spanish Moon," originally released on the Feat's 1974 album Feats Don't Fail Me Now.

-Exercise and healthy living were all the rage in the early '80s, with Jane Fonda and Olivia Newton-John adding 'fitness icon' to their resumes and Richard Simmons exhorting viewers to sweat off the pounds.
-Palmer wasn't so sure how he felt about this, as he made clear in the tongue-in-cheek title track to 1983's 'Pride' LP.
-"Sister, don't you jog it all away / Sister, don't you run it all off," he warned against a Bahamian-flavored beat, lamenting that his lady "Used to yield like flesh / Now it's all muscle."
+Exercise and healthy living were all the rage in the early '80s, with Jane Fonda and Olivia Newton-John adding "fitness icon" to their resumes and Richard Simmons exhorting viewers to sweat off the pounds.
+Palmer wasn't so sure how he felt about this, as he made clear in the tongue-in-cheek title track to 1983's Pride' LP.
+"Sister, don't you jog it all away / Sister, don't you run it all off," he warned against a Bahamian-flavored beat, lamenting that his lady "used to yield like flesh / Now it's all muscle."

-As we've demonstrated repeatedly in this list of the Top 10 Robert Palmer Songs, the singer traveled great musical distances during his career, assembling a discography as noteworthy for its sharp global focus as for its classic songs and solid performances.
-But even if he'd never delved into so-called 'world music,' Palmer would have been just fine; as far back as his solo debut, 1974's 'Sneakin' Sally Through the Alley,' he exhibited a distinctive identity and strong artistic command.
-The self-penned 'How Much Fun,' recorded with the Meters serving as his backing band, lives up to its title with an ebullient arrangement and one of Palmer's most soulfully elastic vocals.
+As we've demonstrated repeatedly in this list of the Top 10 Robert Palmer Songs, he traveled great musical distances, assembling a discography as noteworthy for its sharp global focus as for its classic songs and solid performances.
+But even if he'd never delved into so-called "world music," Palmer would have been just fine.
+As far back as his solo debut, 1974's Sneakin' Sally Through the Alley, he exhibited a distinctive identity and strong artistic command.
+The self-penned "How Much Fun," recorded with the Meters serving as his backing band, lives up to its title with an ebullient arrangement and one of Palmer's most soulfully elastic vocals.